 Course and program fees are the same for domestic and international students.
 Full program costs vary depending on your choice of electives.

 As an international student, you must register and pay for all courses in the program before we issue a letter of acceptance for a study permit application.

-If Citizenship and Immigration Canada denies your application for a study permit, you will be eligible for a full refund if you submit a written request 14 business days before the program starts and include the original Immigration Canada letter verifying your study permit was denied.
+If Immigration, Refugees and Citizenship Canada denies your application for a study permit, you will be eligible for a full refund if you submit a written request 14 business days before the program starts and include the original Immigration Canada letter verifying your study permit was denied.
 If you cancel your registration for any other reason, you are subject to the Continuing Studies non-credit course cancellation/refund policy.

 The Urban Design Certificate is a non-credit program offered by SFU Continuing Studies.
 Courses in the program cannot be counted toward SFU degrees.

 Q: What do I need to do to graduate?